bregman-arie/devops-exercises/README.md

 * application platform -> It consists of open source tools like K8s, Knative, Istio and Tekton
 * Enterprises -> these are usually organisations with complex needs
 * Consistency -> to have the same policies declaratively initiated to be run anywhere securely e.g on-prem, GCP or other-clouds (AWS or Azure)

+fun fact: Anthos is flower in greek, they grow in the ground (earth) but need rain from the clouds to flourish.
 </b></details>

 <details>